 What Is Emotional Intimacy In A Relationship?

-Emotional intimacy entails being yourself around your partner and sharing an emotionally deep connection or emotional closeness with them.
+Emotional intimacy entails closeness, trusting, and caring to each other.
+It is being yourself around your partner and sharing an emotionally deep connection or emotional closeness with them.
 It means you can share anything under the sun — your deepest thoughts, painful feelings, and most genuine of emotions — with them.
 In short, emotional intimacy is that type of intimacy wherein you agree that your partner is your confidante or your true secret keeper, someone with whom you share everything without inhibitions.

 Signs That Emotional Intimacy Is Lacking

 Before we discuss how to build emotional intimacy, let us learn a few tell-tale signs of a lack of emotional intimacy in a relationship.

 1. Either of you feels distant

 This can happen even in a relationship that is a few years old.
 It typically begins with bouts of silent treatment from either partner.
 You don’t feel like they are interested in knowing about your daily life, you talk much less than before, and you spend much less quality time together.

 2. You feel like you’re doing more than them